When the settlor or grantor of a living trust dies, the successor trustee named in the trust document must administer and settle the living trust.

 Trust administration involves many duties, including providing an accounting to the beneficiaries of the trust.
 The accounting is a way for trust beneficiaries to verify how the trustee is managing

-living trust property, how trust funds are being spent, and the amount of income being earned on trust property.
+living trust property, how trust funds are being spent, distributions by the trust, and the amount of income being earned on trust property.

-Trust Distribution Letter.
+Trust Distribution Letter form for more information.
 A living trust accounting should include information about fees and expenses paid to advisors to the trustee, such as attorneys, accountants, and financial advisors.
 Compensation and expense reimbursement paid to the trustee is also reported in a trust accounting.To prepare an accurate trust accounting, the successor trustee must keep detailed records.
 This includes making an inventory of living trust property and retaining copies of all account statements, invoices, receipts, and transactions regarding trust assets.
 Trustees should use financial planning software to track expenditures, manage investments in an organized manner, and perform all

 For more information on an accounting for a living trust, such as when a living trust accounting must be provided and the rights of different types of beneficiaries, see Trust Accounting.

 Preparing a living trust accounting is one of the more complex tasks you will have to perform as trustee.
 Do you have a checklist of all the steps required to administer a living trust?
 Using a